-Jean-Pierre Hugo Vargas holds a Bachelor of Arts in Writing and Literature with a concentration in Darkroom Photography.
-He has earned a Masters of Arts in Teaching English, as well as a Graduate Certificate in Conflict Transformation Across Cultures.
+JP Hugo Vargas holds a Bachelor of Arts in Writing and Literature with a concentration in Darkroom Photography.
+He has earned a Masters of Arts in Teaching English and Linguistics, as well as a Graduate Certificate in Conflict Transformation Across Cultures.

 He has authored two novels that need a home, “St. Lazarus the Pernicious and the Excommunicated Few,” and “The Place of the White Dog.”
 He has worked his fair share for pocket change and “tobacco and whiskey cash,” at almost every newspaper in CT as a feature writer.

-One overarching goal is to affect change in others and to coalesce and crystallize human emotion and experience in every format he is gifted with working in; especially music, darkroom developing and printing film, sound design and music composition, as well as journalism and creative writing.
+One overarching goal is to affect change in others and to coalesce and crystallize human emotion and experience in every format he is gifted with working in; especially music, darkroom developing and printing film, sound design and music composition as well as feature journalism and creative writing.

 He is employed currently as an Instructor in the School of Applied Liberal Arts and Sciences at a small CT University, bounded among the suburban sprawling hills of central Connecticut along the loamy shores and sandy embankments of that great New England river.

 Jean-Pierre has spent the majority of his developing adult years traveling and working to ameliorate conflict and violence around the world.
-His studies and work have taken him to Asia, Europe, Central and Eastern Africa, and South America.
-Jean-Pierre is Argentine-American, and has maintained and fostered close connections to the Latin and Afro-Latin communities in Hartford county.
-He enjoys weeks alone in the woods, camping and living minimally, fishing and sleeping under the stars in introspection and solitude during his semester breaks from teaching.
+His studies and work have taken him to Western and Central Europe, Central and Eastern Africa, and South America.
+He is Argentine-American, and has maintained and fostered close connections to the Latin and Afro-Latin communities in Hartford county.
+He is 37 years old.